 Pesticide use, invasive species, and foreign diseases are hurting both plant and pollinator populations alike.
 Pollinators have often spent thousands of years co-evolving one-of-a-kind pollination strategies with a single type of plant, so anything that impacts one member of this relationship also affects the other.
 Reckless pesticide use is a common, man-made contribution to pollinator-decline, so we decided to prepare our pathway for planting by using sheet-mulching instead of weed-killers.

 Climate change is seriously affecting weather systems in many areas, and not all plants are well-equipped to survive these new conditions.
 Typically, plants native to a specific area require less support than introduced plants, and so they may better withstand hard times when they occur.
 We included only native and naturalized plant varieties along the Buzzline so that they would require less external care and better support local pollinators.
+Also, timing of blooms each year can vary, so it is important to grow plants that flower early and provide shelter such as the previous year’s stems or bare ground for insects to nest in.

 Finally, the most important aspect of the Buzzline is its role in educating visitors about pollinator decline.
 Individuals can—and do—make a significant difference for pollinator health in their communities by planting gardens or limiting their use of lawn care pesticides.
 Check out our “Tips for a Pollinator-Friendly Garden” page for more information on simple steps you can take to protect pollinators!